 9.6.1.13 Intensified Pulse Polio Immunization (IPPI) Programme:

 The Intensified Pulse Polio Immunization (IPPI) Programme was conducted in round wise manners in all districts of Manipur.
-The district wise physical achievement on IPPI programme for the year 2015-16 to 2018-19 is given at Table No. 9.
+The district wise physical achievement on IPPI programme for the year 2018-19 is given at Table No. 9.
 23